-Where a contract is directly awarded by a managing authority to the EIB for the implementation of a fund of funds, the EIB will select financial intermediaries to implement financial instruments on the basis of its own rules laid down in the EIB Guide to Procurement which, since the EIB is subject to the Treaty rules, must comply with the principles of the Treaty.
+Where a contract is directly awarded by a managing authority to the EIB for the implementation of a fund of funds, the EIB will select financial intermediaries to implement financial instruments on the basis of its own rules laid down in the EIB Guide to Procurement which, since the EIB is subject to the Treaty, must comply with the principles of the Treaty.

-In addition, according to Article 7(3) of the CDR, when the EIB further entrusts implementation tasks to financial intermediaries, the selection must also respect the specific requirements laid down in that provision (see section 3.8 below).
+In addition, in accordance with Article 7(3) of the CDR, when the EIB further entrusts implementation tasks to financial intermediaries, the selection must also respect the specific requirements laid down in that provision (see section 3.8 below).

 Conclusion: Managing authorities may conclude directly with the EIB, i.e. without competitive process, mandates with regard to the implementation of financial instruments.